zaBogdan/Zephyrus/README.md

 > **Note:** You have to rename the `env.example.php` to `env.php` and fill up the data.

-After this, you should create the MySQL database, using the SQL found in `vendor/sql.txt`
+After this, you should go to `localhost/admin/install.php` to setup all the basics to run the app properly

 Than you are ready to go!